FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines/Simulating Mudflow Guidelines.rst

 The variability of this data is primarily a function of the type and quantity of clay material in the sample.
 If rheological laboratory investigations are performed for a project site, the data should fall within the banded range given the diverse range of data collected worldwide.
-If a subjective judgment to select a set of rheological relationships is necessary, one of the following approach is recommended.
+If a subjective judgment to select a set of rheological relationships is necessary, one of the following approach is recommended:

     A. If mudflow deposit field data of the fluid matrix is collected, this analysis is suggested:

         1. Observe the field post event conditions including deposits and available photos.
            Determine if the mudflows appear to be very viscous or rather dilute.
            Did the flow behave like wet cement or like a mud flood?
         2. Collect undisturbed deposit samples and sieve the samples for the clay-silt/sand split to determine the percentage of fine sediment in the flow material.
            Additional soil analyses such as the Plastic Index and Liquid Limit may also be informative.
         3. Starting with a dry deposit sample of the fluid matrix material, re-wet the sample based on accurate measurements of the weight or volume of the sediment sample and the added water to determine concentration by volume.
 Record the observations by referencing Table 1.
         4. If it is determined that the flow was very viscous with a moderate yield stress, select a sample from Table 3 that will result in a viscosity and yield stress in an appropriate range in Figures 3 and 4.
 Glenwood 4 is suggested as a typical type of flow material that will behave like wet cement.
 Similarly, if it is assumed that the flow more resembled a mud flood with limited viscosity and yield stress, select parameters corresponding to a sample such as the Aspen Natural Soil.
 Compute the viscosity and yield stress for several different samples for a range of concentrations by volume and compare the results in a table.

     B. If no field data is available and only a subjective interpretation of the mudflow fluid properties will be applied, then the following approach is recommended.

         1. Observe the field post event conditions including deposits and available photos.
            Determine if the mudflows appear to be very viscous or rather dilute.
            Did the flow behave like wet cement or like a mud flood?
 Did the flow cease?
 Are there frontal wave terminal berms or lateral boulder levee deposits?
         2. If the flow was very viscous with a moderate yield stress, select a sample from Table 3 that will result in a viscosity and yield stress in an appropriate range in Figures 3 and 4.
            Glenwood 4 is suggested as a typical type of flow material that will behave like wet cement.
            Similarly, if it is assumed that the flow more resembled a mud flood with limited viscosity and yield stress, select parameters corresponding to a sample such as the Aspen Natural Soil.
            Compute the viscosity and yield stress for several different samples for a range of concentrations by volume and compare the results in a table.
         3. Run several FLO-2D mudflow simulations with different sample viscosity and yield stress relationship and analyze the ranges of flow hydraulics such as area of inundation, maximum depths, maximum velocities, peak discharges, etc.
            Determine the worst case scenario for you project conditions.

 Dispersion Stress Considerations
 --------------------------------